-The importance of bias training in law enforcement agencies cannot be understated.
+The importance of implicit bias training in law enforcement agencies cannot be understated.
 Implicit bias is an automatic association.
 These unconscious thoughts are not unique to police officers—all humans experience these natural mental associations without even realizing it.
 Don’t believe me?
 Take a test to see where you fall on the scale.
 Training in implicit bias can provide awareness to alter behavior based on how one believes their action will be perceived.
 A study by Washington State University in 2016 stated that, “by virtue of their training or expertise, [police] officers may exert control over their behavior, possibly overriding the influence of racial stereotypes.”
 The tactical training officers receive allows them to recognize and appropriately address their potential biases more effectively.
 This does not mean that elimination of all bias will be achieved.
 There is still much that can improve training to ensure implicit biases are not acted upon.

-Training on Implicit Bias is Important
+Implicit Bias Training Is Important

 Implicit bias addresses behaviors not knowingly directed at treating people differently based on race, gender and other protected statuses.
 How training is conducted is critical.
-Training must go beyond identification of overt bias; phrasing such as “stop being prejudiced” speaks to explicit bias – which is unconstitutional conduct.
+Implicit bias training must go beyond identification of overt bias; phrasing such as “stop being prejudiced” speaks to explicit bias – which is unconstitutional conduct.
 Programs such as those reflected by the term “fair and impartial policing” seek to be comprehensive, raising awareness of the potential implicit biases they hold—and for ways to ensure neutrality in overcoming those biases.

 Implicit bias training is important because it shines light on a topic many are unwilling to touch in today’s policing environment for fear of community reprisal.
 It is important that in addressing bias officers are not signaled out—everyone experiences some degree of implicit bias no matter what.
 Don’t believe it?
 Unlike the general public, police officers have a constitutional duty.
 The point of training is to make officers aware of their potential biases to ensure they do not negatively impact their responsibility for fair and impartiality in the performance of their duties.